HKW will be closed from Jan 7 until 26.

 Twitter profile for the bot Subtitle buoy by Gregor Weichbrodt, 2017, @subtitle_buoy | Source: National Data Buoy Center, NOAA.

-Publishing is returning to its original meaning: to go public.
+The realm of writing has never been so extensive; nor has the idea of publication ever been so plural.
+Not a day passes without a great percentage of humanity publishing one or numerous texts: on a blog, a social media network, or elsewhere.
 A two-day program of performative live publishing will celebrate this emerging sphere with talks and conversations, readings, sound performances, interventions, and more.
-Radio Brouhaha, launched at the event, will livestream [voicerepublic.com] the final evening, capturing sounds of ambiance and infrastructure.
+Radio Brouhaha, launched at the event, will livestream the final evening, capturing sounds of ambiance and infrastructure.

 The traditional idea of the solitary author in direct contact with his editor, and speaking in absentia to an anonymous public is obsolete.
 In recent years an abundance of literary practices – performances, public readings, sound and visual work and new public spaces– have emerged, forming a vibrant artistic and political “publishing sphere.”
 If it is true that the imaginary of modern literature is constitutive of the fantasy of a “good” public sphere of democracy then we must find what kind of societies are emerging from the publishing sphere we are faced with today.